 a version —

-a string of the form ‹maj›.‹min›, ‹maj›.‹min›.‹sub›, or ‹maj›.‹min›.‹sub›.‹rel›, where ‹maj›, ‹min›, ‹sub›, and ‹rel› are all canonical decimal representations of natural numbers, ‹min› has no more than two digits, and ‹sub› and ‹rel› has no more than three digits.
+a string of the form ‹maj›.‹min›, ‹maj›.‹min›.‹sub›, or ‹maj›.‹min›.‹sub›.‹rel›, The constraints on version numbers are consistent with version/utils and force version numbers to be in a canonical form.
+For example, a would-be version string "4.3.0" must be written instead as "4.3", "220.127.116.11" must be written instead as "4.3.1", and "4" must be written as "4.0". where ‹maj›, ‹min›, ‹sub›, and ‹rel› are all canonical decimal representations of natural numbers, ‹rel› is not 0, ‹sub› is not 0 unless ‹rel› is supplied, ‹min› has no more than two digits, and ‹sub› and ‹rel› have no more than three digits.
 A version is intended to reflect available features of a package, and should not be confused with different releases of a package as indicated by the checksum.

 a list of dependencies —